helje5/SwiftyHTTP/README.md

 ###Targets

-Updated to use Swift v0.2.0 (aka Xcode 6.3 beta).
+Updated to use Swift v0.2 (aka Xcode 6.3).

 The project includes three targets:
 - SwiftyHTTP